logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 ---
 # Aggregation

+Now that we have covered some basic concepts of Logica, let's explore more advanced features, focusing on the powerful aggregation capabilities🔥.

-There are two types of aggregation in Logica: predicate-level aggregation and aggregating expressions.
+Logica supports two types of aggregation: predicate-level aggregation and aggregating expressions.

 ## Predicate-level aggregation